Top 7 Threat Intelligence Platforms & Software in 2025

 • MITRE mapping: ThreatConnect connects each threat object to the corresponding information in the MITRE ATT&CK database.

-• Threat graphing: ThreatConnect visualizes relationships between threat indicators and cases so you can more easily view a threat’s whole picture.
+• Threat graphing: ThreatConnect visualizes relationships between threat indicators and cases so you can more easily view the whole picture of a threat.

-ThreatConnect is a top-notch threat intelligence product, but its customer support options are a bit limited, with unclear team hours and no phone or live chat.
-If you’re looking for rapid support options, consider Rapid7, which offers phone calls and 24/7 support for Severity 1 issues.
+ThreatConnect is a top-notch threat intelligence product, but its customer support options are limited, with unclear team hours and no live chat.
+If you’re looking for more rapid support options, consider Rapid7, which offers phone calls and 24/7 support for Severity 1 issues.

 Rapid7 icon.